HITECHCRIME/HC_SG113_NTSWGA/README.md

 net so slow
 net so slow
 net so slow
-caught in the net so slow - uu  /// everyday counting up checks - uu ya cannot reach them heights - ya       /// yeah young nigga up next - uu caught in the net so slow - uu          /// everyday counting up checks - uu better watch from afar     /// better give me respect
+caught in the net so slow - uu ya cannot reach them heights - ya
+caught in the net so slow - uu
+better watch from afar

 better swap ya handle to naught better swap it before